 Speaking in retrospect about his 1979 film, director Francis Ford Coppola once said, “Apocalypse Now is not about Vietnam, it is Vietnam.”

 Coppola referred to the immense difficulty and hardship he experienced in making the film, but his words are also true in another sense.
 Apocalypse Now is not an accurate film – it does not depict any actual events that took place during the long history of American involvement in the Vietnam War.
 It is, however, a true film that clearly conveys the surreal, absurd, and brutal aspects of the war that were experienced by many who took part in it.

 The broad outline of the script is adapted from Joseph Conrad’s bleak 1902 novella Heart of Darkness, which concerns nineteenth-century European imperialism in Africa.

-Screenwriter John Milius transplants the latter two-thirds of Conrad’s tale to Southeast Asia and gives us the story of Captain Benjamin L Willard (Martin Sheen), United States Army assassin (pictured at right), and his final assignment in Vietnam.
+Screenwriter John Milius transplants the latter part of Conrad’s tale to Southeast Asia and gives us the story of Captain Benjamin L Willard (Martin Sheen), United States Army assassin (pictured), and his final assignment in Vietnam.

 “I wanted a mission,” Willard says in voice-over narration, “and, for my sins, they gave me one.
 When it was over, I’d never want another.”

 Willard’s mission is to journey up the Nung River into Cambodia, and there find and kill Colonel Walter E Kurtz, a renegade Green Beret officer who has organised a force of Montagnard tribesmen into his own private army, which Kurtz has been using to wage war in his own way, on his own terms.